zmon1010/kendo-ui-core/docs/knowledge-base/tooltip-modal.md

 ## Description
-The following article demonstrates how to mimic modality of a Kendo Tooltip.
+The following article shows how to mimic modality of a Kendo Tooltip.

 ## Solution
-The required could be achieved by simply placing a semi-transparent &lth;div&gth; element as overlay of the entire HTML page.
+This could be achieved by simply placing a semi-transparent &lth;div&gth; element as overlay of the entire HTML page.
 Note, that the Tooltip should be the only element to remain above (after) the overlay.

 ###### Example